mtwynn/SmartRES/README.md

 ### App Description
+SmartRES is the solution for real estate agents to replace traditional painted real estate signs with digital signs that are capable of functions like displaying agent information, interior views of the property, video tours and conferencing, and even data collection.
+The software side of the product consists of two parts:
+1) The mobile application (currently with iOS) allows agents to review and update their signs at their properties, which will happen in real time.
+2) The digital signs will use Raspberry Pi's (model Zero W) with open-source software and Python scripts to compute, display, and retrieve data.

 ### App Idea Evaluation
-Evaluate app across the following categories using the [App Evaluation Protocol](https://courses.codepath.com/courses/ios_university/pages/group_project/01_app_brainstorming_guide).
+Evaluate app across the following categories using the [App Evaluation Protocol](https://courses.codeath.com/courses/ios_university/pages/group_project/01_app_brainstorming_guide).

 - *Mobile*